Will Electricity Prices Go Down in 2026? | Solar.com

 Electricity – at least when it comes from a utility company – is a commodity and is therefore subject to the forces of supply and demand.
 At the most basic level, electricity prices are rising because demand is outpacing supply.

-While these are all (hopefully) short term supply issues, there are serious issues at the core of the electricity supply chain.
+On the supply side, there are serious issues at the core of the electricity supply chain.
 For example, the central grid system itself is outdated and inefficient, and the cost of trying to upgrade or rebuild grid infrastructure is passed onto utility ratepayers.

 When will electricity prices go down?